What are the characteristics of European beer? How are they different from Japanese beer?

 Author: Myako

-I live in Europe and whenever I try beer from different regions I'm amazed at the differences.
+I live in Europe and whenever I try beers from different regions I'm amazed at the differences.

-Some beers have a distinctive, rich flavor, while others are light and refreshing, and I discovered the joy of choosing a beer to go with my meal.
+Some beers have a distinctive, rich flavor, while others are light and refreshing, and I discovered the fun of choosing a beer to go with my meal.

 TOC